Vicachu42/webshop-with-tdd/README.md

 - Start testing simpler components that aren't dependant on API.

 *Late notes:* I managed to create a database that listens to a port.
 Next step is to see if I can loop through the product list.

+**September 9th**
+Tasks completed today:
+- Sketch in Figma.
+That card is now moved to done.

+I also made som progress when it comes to rendering the API.
+I will used lifecycle hooks to render the data when site loads.
+This will require a different method of testing, more on that found [here](https://medium.com/@sebastiencorreia/testing-vue-js-lifecycle-hook-43c1227815bd).